MagnumOpuses/af-connect-demo/README.md

 npm install
 ```

-### Customized configuration
+#### Customized configuration

-Listed below are a few methods to provide custom configuration for the website to override the default properties.
+Listed below are methods of overriding the default configuration with custom properties.

 _Read move about environment configuration here: [dotenv](https://github.com/motdotla/dotenv)_

-#### Provide environment variables via configuration file
+##### Provide custom properties via configuration file

 Create an `.env` file at the root of the `gravity-demo-site` directory with the following content.